codieorberson/NVSHR/README.md

 1. Navigate to `test-files`

+2. If a `logfile.txt` file exists within the `test-files` directory, delete it before moving on to step 3. *This file should be deleted after each run of all tests.*

-2. Complie and run `main_test.py`.
+3. Complie and run `main_test.py`.
 The console will output data based on the test results.
 Please look through console output to ensure all tests have passed.